workdojos/Dojos-Fresh-Hugo-Theme/content/Panama.md

 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo
+description: Making open-source more accessible.
 ---
 <figure>
     <img src='/uploads/countries/Panama.jpg' style="width: 85%;height: 85%;padding: 3px; box-shadow: 0 3px 5px rgba(0,0,0,.3);border-radius: 25px;overflow: hidden;border: none;" align="middle"; alt='alt'; alt='warrior's spear';/>
     <figcaption>Making open-source more accessible.</figcaption>
 </figure>
+description: Making open-source more accessible.
 1. Join the Open Source Community in Panama: The Panama Open Source Community is a group of developers, entrepreneurs, and IT professionals who collaborate to promote the use of open-source software and technology.
 Join their Facebook group to stay updated on their events and discussions.

 2. Attend Meetups and Conferences: Attend tech meetups and conferences in Panama to learn about open-source tech and network with other like-minded individuals.
 Check out events on Meetup.com or Eventbrite.

 3. Visit Open Source Websites: Several websites provide information on open-source technology in Panama, including PanamaTIC and Tecnologia Libre.
 These sites provide information on events, news, and resources related to open-source technology.
+description: Making open-source more accessible.

 4. Follow Open Source Technologists from Panama: Several notable technologists have emerged from Panama throughout history.
 Some of them include: